 Judy Barrett Litoff, Professor of History at Bryant University is the author of 14 hardcover books and 8 paperback editions and more than 100 articles, book chapters, and reviews in American women's history.

 After completing my undergraduate degree in law in Milan (Italy), I earned a doctoral degree from Stanford University and completed his post-doc training at the University of Geneva.
-He is the Legal Studies coordinator and teaches courses that offered in the College of Arts and Sciences, Business, and Health Sciences as well in the First Year Curriculum.
-Dr.
+He is the Legal Studies Coordinator and teaches courses that offered in the College of Arts and Sciences (including the First Year Curriculum), the College of Business, and the School of Health Sciences.

 Michael S. Bryant is a Professor of History and Legal Studies specializing in the impact of the Holocaust on the law, human rights, German criminal law, and international humanitarian law.
 Professor Bryant has worked in the United States and abroad in Holocaust research and education.
 He received a B.A. from The Ohio State University, a J.D.